-It was recommended to us by the lady in the ticket office for the ferry.
-There were other islands to choose from, but we took her advice and did not regret it.
+Brännö was recommended to us by the lady in the ticket office for the ferry.
+We were open to going to any of the archipelago islands, but Swedish people usually know best so we took her advice.

 After more wandering round residential areas ooh-ing and ahh-ing at the beautiful little houses and gardens, we were starving.
 We found two restaurants, but only one was be open, so that put a stop to any annoying indecision and frantic TripAdvisor-ing.

 I can’t find the restaurant’s name but it was situated just past the shop and had a lovely sunny courtyard.
 It also served local beer, which is always a plus.
 We both had the incredibly cheap day menu (top tip for Swedish holidays: get the lunchtime deals).
 It was fresh mackerel and veg.
 Delicious.